 - Complete a jobsite safety audit/inspection.

-- Have safety-specific discussions with foremen and other crew members.
-Solicit feedback from them.
-Ask questions such as:
+- Talk to foreman and crew members.
+Ask safety-specific questions such as:

 - What are we doing well?